 Quantcast

 Visitors to Massachusetts are entranced by the lighthouses that once served as an essential aid to navigation along the rocky coasts.
 Lighthouses function almost as small maritime museums, and some lighthouses, especially the keeper's quarters, do contain lighthouse museums and gift shops.
-Cape Cod, which juts 70 miles into the Atlantic, was called an ocean graveyard from the earliest years of sea exploration because of ilts shoals, treacherous waters, and frequent shipwrecks, The first lighthouse on Cape Cod was Highland Light in Truro, authorized by George Washington in 1796.
+Cape Cod, which juts 70 miles into the Atlantic, was called an ocean graveyard from the earliest years of sea exploration because of ilts shoals, treacherous waters, and frequent shipwrecks, The first lighthouse on Cape Cod was Highland Light in Truro, MA, authorized by George Washington in 1796.
 See listings below for lighthouses that hosts museums, shops, tours, and life saving demonstrations.

 Nobska Lighthouse